Timeline of the Gezi Park protests: 22 July

 The Ministry of Culture's appeal to a higher Regional Court is accepted, leaving no immediate legal obstacles to the construction plans.
 PM Erdoğan states that if the courts allow construction to proceed, a plebiscite can be a possibility.
 Can Atalay, lawyer of the Architects Chamber under the TMMOB (UCTEA), stated that; "even a single nail can not be put in Gezi Park", because of the rejection of current construction plans by the Istanbul Court; this requires the submission of new construction plans or a decision by State Council allowing the construction.

 30 July

 Freelance Architects Association of Istanbul(ISMD)announced a design competition on Gezi Park.

 31 July

 Thousands gather in Taksim Square for a press statement from the father of the seriously-injured 14-year-old protester Berkin Elvan and demand that the government to find those responsible for Berkin's injury.

 7 September

 After a relatively quiet period, protests re-ignite as police attempt to enter the campus of Middle East Technical University (METU / ODTÜ) to enforce construction of a new road which would result in destruction of woodland.
-Protests in sympathy break out in Istanbul and Izmir.
+Protests in sympathy break out in Istanbul and İzmir.